tanthal/to-do-list/README.md

 # to-do-list
-simple to-do list made for js and css practice
+simple to-do list made in html, css and jquery for practice purposes